All Episodes

 But that's what your country did to you, just like the way they treated General Flynn.

-And you would say, Well, very uncomfortably.
+And you would say, very uncomfortably.

-Well, I would sit with people from the government and you'd and then I said you'd answer every question they had.
+Well, I would sit with people from the government and you did it.

-Yeah, yeah, oh yeah.
+Yeah, yeah, oh, yeah.

 And you'd have lunches and dinners, right?

-Didn't remember those conversations?
+Remember those conversations?

-I I remember him vividly, Sean.
+I remember them vividly, Sean.

-Do you remember when I got a little pissed off one day because you were you were ducking me and dodging me, and I was calling you out.
+Do you remember when I got a little pissed off one day?

-I said, You're not answering me, are you?
+I said, you're not answering me, are you?

 Yes.

-One particular interview you remember.
+One particular interview, you remember?

-I I remember that one very, very vividly.
+I remember that one very, very vividly.

-So what I began to figure out based on the information as it was unfolding at some point, and I think I said it to Linda in the middle of the interview.
+So what I began to figure out based on the information as it was unfolding at some point, and I think I said it to Linda in the middle of the interview, I can actually talk to her by hitting a button when you're talking.

-I said he worked for he worked for our intelligence community.
+I said, he worked for, he worked for our intelligence community.

 He was in the CIA.